Find out what attracts bed bugs into your home and how to deal with them.

 Bed bugs are notorious for their ability to hitch rides from one location to another.
 These pests are commonly found in highly trafficked areas, such as hotels, dorms, and apartment complexes, due to the increased opportunities to move from one host to another.
 They can be found in areas such as mattresses, box springs, and bed frames, where they have easy access to people to feed on during the night.
 Bed bugs travel by latching onto luggage, clothing, and other personal belongings, which allows them to spread to new areas.

-What causes and attracts bed bugs?
+What attracts bed bugs?

 Early signs of bed bugs